withastro/astro/.changeset/stupid-poets-grab.md

 When enabled, all HTML in Markdoc files will be processed, including HTML elements within Markdoc tags and nodes.

-Example of enabling this feature:
+Enable this feature in the `markdoc` integration configuration:

 ```js
 // astro.config.mjs